Home

 • Drain pasta, plate and top with scallops and sauce.

-• Sprinkle with fresh parsley and serve.
+• Sprinkle with fresh parsley.

 It’s easy and delicious.
 Enjoy!